ghdl/ghdl/doc/using/Simulation.rst

   If the option contains a type of delay, that is ``min=``, ``typ=`` or ``max=``, the annotator use respectively minimum, typical or maximum values.
-If the option does not contain a type of delay, the annotator use the typical delay.
+If the option does not contain a type of delay, the annotator uses the typical delay.

   See section ':ref:`Backannotation`', for more details.

 .. option:: --vpi<=FILENAME>

   Load VPI module.

 .. option:: --vpi-trace<=FILE>

   Trace vpi calls to FILE.

 .. option:: --help